tomhendra/courses/10-learning-to-learn/README.md

 ### 6.3.
 Spaced Repetition

 - The only way to create long term memories.
-- Used varied techniques for spaced repetition
+- Used varied techniques for spaced repetition.
-- Repetitive over-learning can cause the [forgetting curve](https://en.wikipedia.org/wiki/Forgetting_curve)
+- Repetitive over-learning can cause the [forgetting curve](https://en.wikipedia.org/wiki/Forgetting_curve).
-- Recalling and retrieving information causes reconciliation which strengthens the neural synapses (connections)
+- Recalling and retrieving information causes reconciliation which strengthens the neural synapses (connections).
 - This is why the Feynman technique works so well.
 - Diagrams are a good way to enhance spaced repetition.